aditipaitandy/aditipaitandy/README.md

 - 🎓 MCA graduate specializing in Data Science, entering the analytics & Gen AI space with a portfolio of shipped, end-to-end projects
 - 🧠 I turn messy datasets into dashboards, pipelines, and RAG-powered applications that answer real questions
-- 🛠️ Comfortable across the full stack — from SQL/BigQuery data modeling to Power BI storytelling to LangChain-based AI apps
+- 🛠️ Skilled in SQL, Python, Power BI, BigQuery, and LangChain-based AI applications
 - 📫 Reach me at **aditipaitandy2003@gmail.com**

 <br>